 Your Wellington backyard bucket list

-This summer we challenge you to attack your "backyard bucket list”.
+This year we challenge you to attack your "backyard bucket list”.
 Here are the top ten must-dos in the Wellington region, as voted by locals.

 Sip a slow coffee from Pour & Twist